There is a lot you need to get in order before you leave the country ... but have you thought about what to do with your car yet?

 Find someone who can keep it in their driveway for you and is willing to take it out on a drive every few weeks.
 It doesn't have to be a super long drive, just about 10-15 minutes to let everything run and get the engine going again.

 It might make more sense for you to sell your car, especially if you would have had to spend money to store your car somewhere.
-Keep the money you make from selling it in savings so you don't spend it all on Gelato in Italy and get home with no cash to get another car!
+Keep the money you make from selling it in savings so you don't spend it all on Gelato in Italy; if you sell your car for a good price now, you can come home and get a new one when you're done traveling.

 Lend It To Family